osmandin/adml/README.md

 - A running ArchivesSpace instance
 - Maven for building the project.
-- `connection.props` to specify ArchivesSpace and app user credentials
+- `connection.props` (format below) to specify ArchivesSpace API and app user credentials
 - A relational database (for production use)

 When deploying to production: